gmnevton/NitroPascal/README.md

   // variables are read/write and can be modified at any time [@global:]SomeVariable:type = value;
   SomeVariable = value;

+// some examples of string variable declarations var
+  ExampleString1: String = 'One line test string';
+  ExampleString2: String = 'One line test string with "text in double quotes".';
+  ExampleString3: String = 'One line test string with \' inside.
+This example shows that you can escape some characters.';
+  ExampleString4: String = 'One line test string with\rmultiple lines of text in it, braked by return escape.';

+  ExampleString5: String = 'Multi-line test string.
+                            This and every other line must start exactly where first line starts.
+                            To end this string, put \' character where first \' was.
+                           ';
+  ExampleString6: String = '  Multi-line test string.
+                              This shows that text can be indented.
+                              This and every other line must start exactly where first line starts.
+                              To end this string, put \' character where first \' was.
+                           ';
+  ExampleString7: String = '
+Multi-line test string.
+This shows that text can be written like this.
+This and every other line must start exactly where first line starts.
+To end this string, put \' character where first \' was.
+';

+  ExampleString8: String = '
+    Multi-line test string.
+    This shows that text can be indented and last \' specifies beginning of line and where text ends in the same time.
+    This and every other line must start exactly where first line starts.
+    To end this string, put \' character where first \' was.
+  ';

+  ExampleString9: String =
+  '
+      Multi-line test string.
+      This shows that text can be indented with n-th indent and first \' specifies beginning of line and
+      last \' must match the beginning of line indicating text end.
+      This and every other line must start exactly where first line starts.
+      To end this string, put \' character where first \' was.
+  ';

 initialization
   // initialization code